dorkamotorka/ebpf-tracing/README.md

 ## Build & Run

-You need run the program using:
+To run the program yourself, use:

 ```
 go generate